Oak Hill (James Monroe house)

-Oak Hill is a mansion and plantation located in Aldie, Virginia that was for twenty-two years a home of Founding Father James Monroe, the fifth U.S. President.
+Oak Hill is a mansion and plantation located in Aldie, Virginia, United States.
+Built in 1820–1822, it was the home of Founding Father James Monroe, the fifth U.S. President, for 22 years.
 It is located approximately nine miles (fourteen kilometers) south of Leesburg on U.S. Route 15, in an unincorporated area of Loudoun County, Virginia just north of Gilberts Corner (the intersection of 15 with U.S. Route 50).
 It is a National Historic Landmark.
-It was sold in November 2025 to the Conservation Fund.
+Since November 2025, Oak Hill has been owned by the Conservation Fund.